ajimae/ncrypt-js/README.md

 ### Using randomString method

 The `randomString()` static method can generate [random bytes](https://nodejs.org/api/crypto.html#cryptorandombytessize-callback) encoded into a `hexadecimal` or `base64` strings.
-This string can be useful in a variety of use cases e.g to generate database ids, to generate a unique string for a list, a unique serial strings etc.
+This string can be useful in a variety of use cases e.g to generate database ids, to generate a unique string for a list, a unique serial strings, api keys etc.

 ```ts
 var { ncrypt } = require('ncrypt-js'); // or import ncrypt from 'ncrypt-js'